 Click on the Download button.

-The HyJavaCharts, HyJavaStock and HyJavaApex libraries require Java 8 or greater.
-There are no external dependencies.
+The HyJavaCharts, HyJavaStock, HyJavaApex, HyJavaImages and HyJavaImages HTTP Server libraries require Java 8 or greater.

 Our primary goal is for the Java API to exactly match the Highcharts JavaScript API.